doriachen/doriachen.github.io/README.md

 ## Doria Chen

-Below are my current and past projects in Github

-My most recent project is Shop-POC [which can be found here](https://github.com/KathyLau/shop-poc)
+My most recent project is Shop-POC [which can be found here](https://github.com/KathyLau/shop-poc) _The Shop-POC and shop-poc-1 repositories below are forked from the original project repository_ Below are my current and past projects in Github

 {% assign orderedRepos = site.github.public_repositories | sort: 'stargazers_count' | reverse %}
 {% for repository in orderedRepos %}